 If you’d benefit from transferring a card balance to a new 0% intro APR card, compare some of your best options here.

-Every New Year’s resolution is personal, and resolutions about personal finance are no exception.
+Every financial plan is personal, and your mindset about how to nurture it is no exception.
 If you want your money to work for you, show it how much you appreciate it by treating it regularly to some tender loving care.
 A quarterly spa day is a cleansing, restorative experience for your finances, and it will pay you dividends in peace of mind, too.

 This editorial content is not provided or commissioned by any of the referenced financial institutions or companies.
 Opinions, analysis, reviews or recommendations expressed here are the author’s alone, not those of any financial institutions or companies, and have not been reviewed, approved or otherwise endorsed by any such entity.
 All products or services are presented without warranty.
 Bankrate.com is an independent, advertising-supported publisher and comparison service.
 This post contains references to our partners, and Bankrate may be compensated in exchange for featured placement of certain sponsored products and services, or your clicking on certain links posted on this website.